Siege of Arkona: Background

 During the Danish civil war, the King Sweyn III was said to have allied with the pagan Wends against his rivals for the throne, whereupon the Wends were sent to harry the lands of those who did not recognize his claim.
 Sweyn was ultimately defeated by King Valdemar, leaving a king who was hostile to the Wends on the Danish throne.
 After reunifying Denmark, Valdemar I began reorganizing his military in a style akin to that of the Vikings, focusing heavily on amphibious assault and raiding.
 These raids culminated in the late 1160s when King Valdemar and Bishop Absalon set out to conquer Rügen.

 The siege

 In Gesta Danorum, the chronicler Saxo Grammaticus writes that the siege only lasted for 8 days.
 The siege was reportedly so short because a fire broke out beneath one of the fortress's towers, forcing the Wendish defenders to divert a significant portion of their manpower in order to put out the fire.
 Seeing this, the bishop Absalon urged the King to attack the fortress, and so King Valdemar began a full assault.
 The Danish forces capitalized on the distracted Wends, who could not prevent the Danes from taking the gate and the fortress along with it.
-The Danes then plundered the settlement and destroyed the temple of Svandavitz—first chopping the great four-headed statue of Svandavitz to pieces, and then burning it.
+The Danes then plundered the settlement and destroyed the temple of Svetovit (or Svandavitz)—first chopping the great four-headed statue of Svetovit to pieces, and then burning it.